adaszko/complgen/README.md

 # Roadmap

- * Grammar validation:
+ * MVP
-    * Warn about undefined variables
-    * Warn about duplicate variables

     * `<name> ::= { shell-command... };` defines a variable that uses a shell command to generate suggested completions.
 The shell command should print one suggested completion per line.
 The shell script is a sh shell function that is going to be copied to the resulting completion script.
 The shell function does not take any arguments and should produce all possible completions on stdout.
 The actual shell, the function is run under, is responsible for filtering the results according to the shell settings.

+ * Post-MVP

+    * Grammar validation:
+        * Warn about undefined variables
+        * Warn about duplicate variables

     * Show completion hints in ZSH and Fish (Bash does not support them): `--invert-match "select non-matching lines"`

     * Support copying pieces of shell scripts that can define shell functions callable from inline shell commands ({[...]}):
         * @bash {{{ ... }}}
         * @fish {{{ ... }}}
         * @zsh {{{ ... }}}

     * End-to-end tests that excercise the generated completion scripts and check that they behave properly.